Tax Reform and Higher Education in 2025

 Colleges and universities, early leaders in promoting green infrastructure, have long been committed to helping build sustainable communities.
 The Inflation Reduction Act included an array of tax credits that help institutions advance their campus climate initiatives and investments, as well as join global efforts to combat climate change.

-Republican lawmakers are considering eliminating portions of the Inflation Reduction Act, stripping institutions of vital resources, which will result in lost American jobs and make communities and our nation less resilient.
+The Ways and Means Committee tax proposal made significant changes to portions of the Inflation Reduction Act, stripping institutions of vital resources, which will result in lost American jobs and make communities and our nation less resilient.

-Advocacy Resources: Sustainability
+Advocacy Resources: Energy and Sustainability

-Higher Education and Climate Provisions in The Inflation Reduction Act
+Higher Education and Climate Provisions in The Inflation Reduction Act (PDF)

 Higher Ed Climate Action Plan